jeffqchen/PS2EasyHDD/README.md

 # PS2 EasyHDD

-Many PS2 players use HDL/OPL with a traditional hard drive.
+Many PS2 players use HDL/OPL with a traditional hard drive or SSD.
 This requires the PS2 network adapter.
 In order to transfer games quickly and reliably, removing the drive and hooking it up to a computer is the definitive method.

 However, the adapter has an annoying design - it contains the hard drive inside the PS2 and requires unscrewing the adapter from the PS2 in order to gain access to the drive.
 I have endured this annoyance for two decades, and decided it is time to end this.
 (Not to mention the color-mismatch when you use a special edition PS2...)